Number of square meters of office space per employee

 More and more companies also want to have an informal seating area.
 Take into account at least 9 square meters for this.
 It is important to not only take into account the number of square meters for the size of an office.
 The number of cubic meters (m3) is also important, in particular for having sufficient fresh air.
 A space that is too small has a shortage of air and this usually results in irritation, concentration problems and absenteeism.

-Do you want to rent an office in Amsterdam?
-Please take a look at our offices!
+Do you want to rent an office?
+Please take a look at our offices in London!